argoproj/argo-workflows/docs/metrics.md

       histogramBuckets: [ 1.0, 2.0, 10.0 ]
 ```

-### Options
+### Modifiers

-Using options you can manipulate the metrics created by the workflow controller.
-These options apply to the built-in metrics and any custom metrics you create.
-Each option applies to the named metric only, and applies to all output methods.
+Using modifiers you can manipulate the metrics created by the workflow controller.
+These modifiers apply to the built-in metrics and any custom metrics you create.
+Each modifier applies to the named metric only, and to all output methods.

-`disable: true` will disable the emission of the metric from the system.
+`disabled: true` will disable the emission of the metric from the system.

 ```yaml
   disabledAttributes:
     - namespace
 ```

 Will disable the attribute (label) from being emitted.
 The metric will be emitted with the attribute missing, the remaining attributes will still be emitted with the values correctly aggregated.
 This can be used to reduce cardinality of metrics.

 ```yaml
   histogramBuckets: